ThinAirThings/utils.monorepo/README.md

 This Turborepo includes the following packages:

+- `@thinair/docs`: A CLI tool to automatically generate documentation for all your project's dependencies.
+It scrapes documentation websites, summarizes the content with AI, and creates a unified, easy-to-read markdown file.
 - `@thinair/web-utils`: Shared React utilities for web projects.
 - `@thinair/tsconfig`: Shared `tsconfig.json`s used throughout the monorepo.